Quantitative Image-Based Validation Framework for Assessing Global Coronal Magnetic Field Models: Data and Methodology

-This angle has a range of $-90^\circ < \Delta \theta < 90^\circ$ and defines the correlation between the orientation of the predicted model \acrfull{pos B} and the projected orientation of plasma density features given by \acrshort{qraft}.
+This angle has a range of $-90^\circ <$ \acrshort{angular difference} $< 90^\circ$ and defines the agreement between the orientation of the predicted model \acrfull{pos B} and the projected orientation of plasma density features given by \acrshort{qraft}.
+Figure \ref{fig:method_sketch} displays this angle.